9 Healthy Ways You Can Deal With the End of Daylight Saving Time

 Take advantage of the morning light

-Since 7 o'clock is the new 6 o' clock, set your alarm an hour ealier and you'll gain an hour in the transition.
-Use the beautiful morning light for some "me time," read a good book, email a friend, or enjoy a special breakfast.
-Need insipration?
-Here are breakfast recipes that are ready in seven minutes or less.
+Since 7 o’clock is the new 6 o’ clock, set your alarm an hour ealier and you’ll gain an hour in the transition.
+Use the beautiful morning light for some “me time,” read a good book, email a friend, or enjoy a special breakfast.
+Here are the 13 ways daylight saving can wreck your health.

 Fit in a morning workout

 Use the extra hour to improve your health.
 Bonus: A morning workout can help keep your mood up throughout the day.
 It’ll get you outside and expose you to light, which will help your internal body clock adjust.

 Having a sleep routine is important during normal times of the year, but it becomes extra important at the end of Daylight Saving Time (DST), when it can be harder to fall asleep.
 Wind down before bed with relaxing activities like reading or journaling, and avoid caffeine.
 Here are 7 ways less daylight affects your health.

 The downside of the end of DST is shorter days.
 If you’re prone to seasonal affective disorder or simply miss being outdoors in the daylight, take a walk at lunch.
 Even just 15 to 20 minutes of fresh air and sunlight can help perk up your mood.